LevinShao/Game/Portfolio.md

           pass
       ELSE IF 'E' pressed THEN
         IF Player interacting WITH Object THEN
-          IF Object IS obtainable THEN
+          IF Object IS collectible THEN
             collect Object
           ELSE IF Object IS openable THEN
             open Object
-          ELSE IF Object IS harmful THEN
-            Object give Player NEGATIVE Effects
           ELSE
+            IF Consumable IS harmful THEN
+              Consumable gives Player NEGATIVE Effects
+            ELSE
-            Object give Player POSITIVE Effects
+              Consumable gives Player POSITIVE Effects
         ELSE IF Player interacting WITH NPC THEN activate Dialogue
         ELSE